unmeg/unmeg.github.io/_posts/2020-07-01-tplink-mr3020-sitrep-2.md

 If I can get a spare moment, my focus will be on testing the validity of my perverted firmware.
 I haven't flashed it yet because I wanted to poke at the router in as-is condition for a bit first.
 I've kind of ignored it so far.

+Anyway, once I run the firmware in an emulator, I will add the bindshell to the filesystem and edit the initialisation script to boot it up.
+Then I'll flash and take bets on bricking.

 I'm also pretty keen to write up a skeleton kernel module.

 I have a lot of ODEs to (remember how to) do though, so I make no promises.
 Math before hax.